anderser/pydocsplit/README.md

 - Support multiple pdfs as input
 - Enhance parsing of pages options/ranges
 - Fix page numbers on generated images of PDF pages
-- And probably a lot of bug fixes...